-How to Find Flattering Bathing Suits for Older Women
+Swimsuits for Older Women: How to Find a Flattering Bathing Suit

 Why is finding attractive bathing suits for older women so difficult?
 After all, women over 60 are a huge market.
 You’d think that bathing suit producers would be lining up around the corner to sell to us.
 Unfortunately, this isn’t yet the case.